 - There may be a mild pain that keeps recurring in your scrotum.

-- Pain while standing or when you are undertaking any heavy physical activity.
+- Pain while standing or when undertaking any heavy physical activity.

-- The pain that occurs while standing will reduce when you lie on your back.
+- The pain that occurs while standing will reduce when lying on the back.

-If you are have experienced any of these symptoms, there is a chance that you have varicoceles.
-However, to confirm this, you need to meet a doctor and get it diagnosed.
+If your spouse has experienced any of these symptoms, there is a chance that he might have varicoceles.
+However, to confirm this, a doctor needs to be consulted.
 Based on your situation, the doctor will recommend the treatment.

 How is Varicocele Diagnosed?